 The saintly life of Francis de Sales is rich in many ways, perhaps none more so than his fulfillment of the dual command of perfection: to love God and love neighbor.
 His emphasis on the former yielded an experiential union with God in prayer which he enjoyed and about which he taught others; his embrace of the latter inspired his spiritual friendship with St. Jane de Chantal and his many pastoral works, including the founding of the religious order of the Visitation of Holy Mary.

-As Pope John Paul II would say of him on the 400th anniversary of his episcopal ordination: "With a particularly voluminous correspondence, he also accompanied with great discernment and a gradual pedagogy adapted to each situation, appropriately using highly coloured images, the souls who entrusted themselves to his spiritual direction ....
+As Pope John Paul II would say of him on the 400th anniversary of his episcopal ordination: "With a particularly voluminous correspondence, he also accompanied with great discernment and a gradual pedagogy adapted to each situation, appropriately using highly colored images, the souls who entrusted themselves to his spiritual direction ....
 Since he was passionately in love with God and man, his attitude to people was fundamentally optimistic and he never failed to invite them, to use his own words, to flourish where they were sown.
 Still today, and I am very glad of it, the works of Francis de Sales are part of our classical literature; it is the sign that his teaching as a priest and bishop finds an echo in the human heart and has an affinity with the deepest human aspirations.
 I invite pastors and faithful to learn from his example and his writings, which are always up to date. "

 ► read the complete text of Pope John Paul II